Kochi Metro Rail Limited

-Kochi Metro Rail Limited, abbreviated to KMRL, is a centre-state public sector company in Kochi, Kerala, India, that operates the Kochi Metro and Kochi Water Metro.
+Kochi Metro Rail Limited, abbreviated to KMRL, is an Indian centre-state public sector company based in Kochi, Kerala that operates the Kochi Metro.
 The company was incorporated on 2 August 2011.
+KMRL also owns 26% share in the Kochi Water Metro Limited which operates and maintains the Kochi Water Metro.

 History

-Kochi Metro Rail Limited is responsible for the implementation, operation and maintenance of Kochi Metro Rail Project and Kochi Water Metro Project as per orders from the Planning Commission and the Union Government.
-KMRL is a joint venture company with equal equity contribution of Government of India and Government of Kerala.
+Kochi Metro Rail Limited (KMRL) is a joint venture company with equal equity contribution of Government of India and Government of Kerala.
+KMRL is responsible for the implementation, operation and maintenance of Kochi Metro Rail Project and Kochi Water Metro Project as per orders from the Planning Commission and the Union Government.

 Projects

 Kochi Metro

 Initially the project was Phase -I, Aluva to Petta and Phase -II JLN Stadium to Info Park.
 In Phase-I, KMRL proposed to have 22 stations covering a distance of 25 km from Aluva to Petta.
 KMRL completed Phase 1 extension with 3 additional stations.
 KMRL now has 25 operational stations covering a distance of 28.8 km from Aluva to Thripunithura Terminal.
 The Phase -III from Aluva to Angamaly is pending for approval.